JusteTheCoder/Sharp/readme.md

 </div>

 <div align="center">
-  ⚠ <b>WARNING</b> :Not quite ready for production yet.
+  ⚠ <b>WARNING</b>: Not quite ready for production yet.
 There might be bugs and missing features! ⚠
 </div>

 ## Initialization